Brian-Pho/CR4-DL/content/posts/other/quotes/index.md

 - An Ancient Math Proverb: "That's not what I got."
 - If you create a robot without red lights build in, will it never turn evil?
 - If light travels faster than sound, then why can I hear my girlfriend bitching at me before I see what I've done wrong.
+- Those that can't do, teach.
+- Have you ever thought that the purpose of your life is to serve only as a warning for others?
+- Women age like milk, men age like wine.

 ## Money